MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 1. In the **Solution Explorer** window, right-click the project name (**MyUSBDriver_UMDF_**), and choose **Properties**.
 1. In the left pane, navigate to **Configuration Properties > Driver Install > Deployment**.
-1. Check Enable deployment, and check Import into driver store.
 1. For **Target Device Name**, specify the name of the target computer.
 1. Select **Install/Reinstall and Verify**.
 1. Select **Ok**.